 Option --connect-timeout stops the request if DNS lookup plus the TCP and TLS or QUIC handshake cannot finish inside the configured budget.

-- Cap the whole request duration with --max-time so a slow response cannot block the terminal or script indefinitely.
+- Cap the whole request duration so a slow endpoint cannot block the terminal or script indefinitely after the connection succeeds.

-- Verify the same timeout profile still allows a healthy endpoint to finish normally.
+- Verify the same timeout profile still leaves enough headroom for a healthy endpoint to complete normally.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.